brianhouse/braid/docs/content.md

 ### <a name="hello"></a>Hello World

 Any MIDI software or hardware device you have running should more or less work with Braid to make sounds.
-If you are on OS X, to simplify things there is general_MIDI_bridge.app included which will let you use General MIDI for the purposes of this documentation (make sure no other MIDI devices are running before launching the app, and launch it before starting Braid).
+If you are on OS X, to simplify things download and run http://brianhouse.net/download/general_MIDI_bridge.app.zip which will let you use General MIDI for the purposes of this documentation (make sure no other MIDI devices are running before launching the app, and launch it before starting Braid).

 To begin working with Braid, navigate to the root directory of the downloaded repository in a terminal.
 Launch a python3 interpreter and `import braid`: